mapbox/maki/README.md

 - Icons are available in two sizes: 11px x 11px and 15px x 15px.
 - Icons are each a single unified SVG path, with no transforms, groups or strokes.

-### Icon Requests

-Maki welcomes icon requests from people in need of points of interest icons.
-Open an issue to make a request, and make sure to provide the required information outlined in the issue template.

-### Contributing

-Maki welcomes contributions from designers who need icons for specific points of interest.
-Check out the [design guidelines](https://www.mapbox.com/maki-icons/guidelines/) before submitting a pull request.
-Pull requests will only be merged if all tests pass.

-### Testing

-Every icon in Maki must pass the automated tests in [tests/maki.test.js](https://github.com/mapbox/maki/tree/master/test/maki.test.js).
-These tests check the following:

-- Filename must end with '-11.svg' or '-15.svg'.
-- SVG file cannot contain the following elements: rectangle, circle, ellipse, line, polyline, polygon.
-- SVG file cannot contain transformed groups or paths.
-- Both height and width must equal 11 or 15, and height and width must be equal.
-- Height, width, and viewbox must use pixel units.

 ### For developers

 Maki is ready to be used by developers.
 Install Maki via NPM: